machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 But this way is totally not enough to handle the variation of the language, and stops us from building more complex features in chat.
 Because:

 - The expression and the conversation are inflexible.
-- It’s hard to implement features in programming.
+- It's hard to implement features in programming.
 - Cannot reuse the chatting skill, style and logic.

 That's why the no-code tools are mostly used to serve very limited content like blogs.
 Meanwhile good apps are always made by programming, which enables developers to flexibly build features and experiences.